Intergrated Cavity Optomechanical Thermal Imaging Transducer (Case No. 2023-294)

 Background:

 Measuring infrared (IR) radiation provides information across a range of scientific, industrial, and medical applications, and is widely used in thermography, medical imaging, and consumer electronics.
-Existing technologies for measuring IR radiation rely on either photodetection or thermal detection.
-The former relies on semiconducting materials that generate an electrical current when exposed to IR radiation, which is measured to determine radiation intensity.
-These detectors are limited in terms of sensitivity and costs.
-The latter relies on measuring the heating effect of IR radiation on a material.
-Such technologies suffer from sensitivity and stability issues.
-Both approaches require cryogenic cooling to achieve high sensitivity, which increases costs and stability complications.
-There remains an unmet need for a highly sensitive method of measuring IR radiation that does not require cryogenic cooling.
+Existing technologies for measuring IR radiation rely on either photon detection or thermal detection.
+Photon detectors use semiconducting materials that generate an electrical current when exposed to IR radiation.
+They offer high sensitivity and fast response times but typically require cryogenic cooling to reduce noise, which increases cost and complexity.
+Thermal detectors, in contrast, measure the heating effect of IR radiation on a material.
+They generally operate without cryogenic cooling and are simpler and less expensive, but they suffer from lower sensitivity and slower response times.
+As a result, there remains an unmet need for a highly sensitive method of measuring IR radiation that does not require cryogenic cooling.

 Innovation: